inductiva/inductiva/docs/intro_to_api/tasks.md

                  #     interrupted while waiting for the wait() call to return
 ```

-(task-lifecyle)=
 ## Task Lifecycle

-The status of a task changes as it progresses through its lifecycle.
-Understanding
+As a `Task` progresses through its lifecycle, its status changes to reflect
-these states is crucial if you want to track a task's progress through the API and
-manage your simulations effectively.

-The following diagram shows the path a task may take through the API, and identifies
-the relevant states and possible state transitions:
+its current state.
+Understanding these states is essential for tracking
+a `Task`’s progress and managing your simulations effectively through the API.

+Below, you’ll find a diagram illustrating the possible states a `Task` can
+move through and the transitions between them:

 <div align="center">